Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 To do this, set the turnover field to the currently booked turnover.

-## Web shop orders
+## Orders

-Webshop orders now have a link "DebitCard
+Orders now have a link "Loyalty Card"

 ## Order data